iNZightVIT/Lite/panels/1_About/4_about-panel-text.md

 <br>

-There is help is available within most modules.
+There is help available within most modules.
 Just look for the green "help" button, usually located in the bottom left hand corner of the screen.
 If you don't see one for a particular module, please let us know by clicking 'Contact Us' at the bottom of this page or by clicking on the 'Help' tab.

 <br>